 If you suspect you have one, it should be treated.
 Better out than in, as they say!

-Some common parasites… and how you get them
+4 common parasites and how you get them

 The best way to prevent them is through a strict hygiene routine – especially regular and thorough hand washing.

 This type of flatworm can live in the gut and grow to several metres in size.
 Tapeworms are the most likely to come to mind – and make us cringe – when we think of parasites.

 Commonly picked up from undercooked pork, beef or fish, they can also be caught from food prepared by an infected person who hasn’t washed their hands, and from veg grown in soil contaminated by faeces of infected animals.

 Very common single-celled parasite, picked up from drinking contaminated water or eating fruit or vegetables that have been washed in it, or swimming in water that’s contaminated.